RedisLabs/redislabs-docs/content/embeds/hardware-requirements-embed.md

 | Network | We recommend using multiple NICs per node where each NIC is >100Kbps, but RS can also run over a single 1Gbps interface network used for processing application requests, inter-cluster communication, and storage access. | 1G | >=10G |

 <sup>*</sup>Additional considerations:
+- Nodes per Cluster:
+    - For clusters which are configured with 3 nodes, where one of them is considered as a quorum node - database availability can be compromised in a (non-quorum) node failure scenario.
+    - Active-Active Redis databases are not recommended to run on a 3 node cluster, where one of them is considered as a quorum node.
+Synchronization process will pause in case of a (non-quorum) node failure scenario.
 - Cores:
     - When the CPU load reaches a certain level, Redis Enterprise Software sends an alert to the operator.